2026 Michigan Medical Device Summit

 U.S. Food & Drug Administration

-Dr. Tarver received a B.S. in Biochemistry from Spelman College in Atlanta and completed the M.D./Ph.D. program at the Johns Hopkins University School of Medicine and Bloomberg School of Public Health.
-As a dedicated clinician, she continues to care for people living with inflammatory eye conditions.
+Dr. Tarver earned a B.S. in Biochemistry from Spelman College and completed the M.D./Ph.D. program at the Johns Hopkins University School of Medicine and Bloomberg School of Public Health.
+She continues to practice as a clinician caring for patients with inflammatory eye conditions.

-C-Suite Unplugged: The Future of Medtech: Navigating Transformation in an Era of AI, Regulation, and Global Competition
+C-Suite Unplugged: The Future of Medtech: Leading through Transformation

 Medical technology is entering a period of unprecedented change.
 AI-enabled devices, evolving regulatory expectations, shifting supply chains, and mounting pressure to demonstrate value are reshaping the industry's future.
 This executive leadership panel explores the strategic decisions manufacturers are making today to remain competitive and drive innovation tomorrow.